guillaumegenthial/guillaumegenthial.github.io/_posts/2018-11-18-introduction-tensorflow-estimator.markdown

 pred_ids, _ = tf.contrib.crf.crf_decode(logits, crf_params, nwords)
 ```

+> Now we've defined our graph outputs.
+Let's cover the rest of the `model_fn`.

 <a id="predict-mode"></a>
 #### PREDICT Mode

 We create a reverse table to map the predicted tag ids back to tag strings and bundle our graph outputs into a `predictions` dictionary.
+It is important to notice here that the `EstimatorSpec` of the PREDICT mode only has tensors that depend on `features`.
+We haven't used the `labels` so far (we will for the EVAL and TRAIN mode though).

 ```python
 if mode == tf.estimator.ModeKeys.PREDICT: